iqtree/iqtree.github.io/doc/Tutorial.md

 Assessing branch supports with ultrafast bootstrap approximation
 ----------------------------------------------------------------

-To overcome the computational burden required by the nonparametric bootstrap, IQ-TREE introduces an ultrafast bootstrap approximation (UFBoot) that is  orders of magnitude faster than the standard procedure and provide unbias branch support values.
+To overcome the computational burden required by the nonparametric bootstrap, IQ-TREE introduces an ultrafast bootstrap approximation (UFBoot) that is  orders of magnitude faster than the standard procedure and provide relatively unbiased branch support values.
 To run UFBoot, use the option  `-bb`:

     iqtree -s example.phy -m TIM+I+G -bb 1000